 In the next few lessons you will modify the code you wrote in Lesson 1 to add some additional functionality to your plug-in.
 In this lesson you will modify your code to prompt the user for some information while your custom command is running.
 Instead of overruling the TransformBy behavior of every block attribute (AttributeReference object) in the drawing, you will ask the user to select a block insert (BlockReference) containing the AttributeReferences they want to overrule, and then you will use that user selection to apply a filter to your overrule.

-If you closed Visual Basic Express after the last lesson, re-launch it now and open your KeepAttributesHorizontal project.
+If you closed Visual Studio Community after the last lesson, re-launch it now and open your KeepAttributesHorizontal project.
 Press <Ctrl+Shift+F9> to remove any breakpoints you had set in the project.

 In the code snippets that follow, we will show new code you must add in bold, and code you must delete in strikethrough.

 Asking the user for input requires some classes you’ve not used before, and these are contained in two new namespaces in the AutoCAD API.
 Add Imports directives for the two new namespaces below the three Imports directives you already have at the top of MyCommand.vb:

 Now add the following code to ImplementOverrule() method.
 As before, we recommend you type this code out (rather than copying and pasting it) so you experience the Visual Studio IntelliSense in action: